coderefinery/installation/git.md

 This is important since your Git commits use this information.
 The `--global` option ensures that you do not need to enter this information again on your machine.

 It is convenient to set also the default text editor to use with Git.
-This you do with:
+You can replace emacs with vim, nano or any other editor of your choice:
 ```shell
 $ git config --global core.editor emacs
 ```
-You can replace emacs with vim, nano or any other editor of your choice.

 To see where this information is stored, use:
 ```shell